civl-verifier/civl-verifier.github.io/doc.md

 Since the SKIP action does not modify any variable, every yield-to-yield fragment in the procedure is allowed to modify only those global variables that are hidden at the disappearing layer of the procedure.

-A call marked by `:mark` attribute is treated specially during refinement checking.
-Such a call must be to a callee procedure with the same disappearing layer as the caller.
-It is expected that the refined action of the callee, when substituted at the call site, is the unique step at which the caller's refined action appears to happen.

 # Mover Types